prixladi/class-names/README.md

 ### Objects

-This would be preffered way over tuples but there is no way to create anonymous object with property containing dash, eg. `pt-10`.
-It is real dealbreaker because it is common naming style for css classes. ([Talwind](https://tailwindcss.com/) for example)
+This would be the preferred way over tuples but there is no way to create an anonymous object with property containing dash, eg. `pt-10`.
+It is a real dealbreaker because it is a common naming style for **CSS** classes. ([Tailwind](https://tailwindcss.com/) for example)

 1) Builder